-- 1. Facilities other than residential, using water records to determine design flows, must also comply with Sections 4(G), and this Subsection 45(H) and Table 5B.
+- 1. Facilities other than residential, using water records to determine design flows, must also comply with this Subsection and Table 5B.
 (The Minimum Lot Size Law may also apply). - 2.
-Factor: Adjustment for restaurant and commercial/institutional food preparation waste: Disposal areas for restaurants must be increased by 80 %percent (or multiplied by 1.8) to accommodate the additional organic loading typical of such facilities.
-This multiplying factor may be decreased by using the following criteria: - (a.)
-If the septic tank capacity is equal to, or greater than, 200 % percent of the design flow deduct 0.2. - (b.)
-If multiple compartment tanks or tanks in series are used deduct 0.1. - (c.)
-If the facility uses an external grease interceptor meeting the requirements of Section 67L deduct 0.1. - (d.)
-If the treatment tank(s) use an approved effluent filter deduct 0.1. - (e.)
+Factor: Adjustment for restaurant and commercial/institutional food preparation waste: Disposal areas for restaurants must be increased by 80% (or multiplied by 1.8) to accommodate the additional organic loading typical of such facilities.
+This multiplying factor may be decreased by using the following criteria: - a.
+If the septic tank capacity is equal to, or greater than, 200% of the design flow deduct 0.2. - b.
+If multiple compartment tanks or tanks in series are used deduct 0.1. - c.
+If the facility uses an external grease interceptor meeting the requirements of Section 7L deduct 0.1. - d.
+If the treatment tank(s) use an approved effluent filter deduct 0.1. - e.
 The designer may add the total deductions and subtract them from 1.8.
 The disposal area must be increased by the resulting factor. - 3.
-Disposal field sizing: The size of the disposal field must be adjusted utilizing the factors listed in Table 4Table 5B when the wastewater entering a disposal field has a combined 5-day biochemical oxygen demand (BOD5) and total suspended solid (TSS) concentration not equal to 240 milligrams per liter. - Values less than 240 mg/L: The constructed size of a stone disposal field may be reduced by use of the appropriate factor from Table 4Table 5B.
+Disposal field sizing: The size of the disposal field must be adjusted utilizing the factors listed in Table 5B when the wastewater entering a disposal field has a combined 5-day biochemical oxygen demand (BOD5) and total suspended solid (TSS) concentration not equal to 240 milligrams per liter. - a.
+Values less than 240 mg/L: The constructed size of a stone disposal field may be reduced by use of the appropriate factor from Table 5B.
 The constructed size of a proprietary device disposal field may be reduced by use of the appropriate factor from Table 5B, provided a reduction is allowed by the manufacturer.
-If an adjustment factor resulting in a reduction in the disposal area of more than 50 percent is utilized, the HHE-200 Form submitted for permitting must delineate a disposal area without the use of any adjustment factor. - (b.)
-Values greater than 240 and less than or equal to 2,000 mg/L: The size of a disposal field must be increased by use of the appropriate factor from Table 4Table 5B. - Values greater than 2,000 mg/L: Subsurface wastewater disposal areas designed to handle wastes with a combined BOD5 and TSS greater than 2,000 mg/L are \beyond the scope of these Rulesthis rule, which governs domestic-like subsurface wastewater disposal systems.
-Larger systems and may require licensing by the Department of Environmental Protection as referenced in Section 1(D)(2) of these rules.
+If an adjustment factor resulting in a reduction in the disposal area of more than 50 percent is utilized, the HHE-200 Form submitted for permitting must delineate a disposal area without the use of any adjustment factor. - b.
+Values greater than 240 and less than or equal to 2,000 mg/L: The size of a disposal field must be increased by use of the appropriate factor from Table 5B. - c.
+Values greater than 2,000 mg/L: Subsurface wastewater disposal areas designed to handle wastes with a combined BOD5 and TSS greater than 2,000 mg/L are beyond the scope of this rule, which governs domestic-like subsurface wastewater disposal systems.
+Larger systems may require licensing by the Department of Environmental Protection.